-Recently, many near-infrared (NIR) responsive NO release platforms were developed, the NO release from which can be effectively triggered by NIR light.150-152 Therefore, the photothermal-responsive NO release platform represents a smart gas release strategy with good therapeutic effects.
-Gao and his team report a new near-infrared 808 nm laser-mediated NO-releasing nanovehicle (MoS2-BNN6) through simple assembly of α -cyclodextrin (α -CD) modified MoS2 nanosheets (MoS2- α -CD) with a heat-sensitive NO donor N,N'-di-sec-butyl-N,N'-dinitroso-1,4-phenylenediamine (BNN6) for safe, rapid, and effective disinfection of inflammatory wounds (Figure 6A).153 When exposed to 808 nm laser irradiation, hyperthermia from MoS2-BNN6 can precisely control NO delivery and release, exhibited high antibacterial activity against Ampr E. coli and E. faecalis.
-The synergetic antibacterial strategy based on NIR photothermally responsive MoS2-BNN6 can perturb and damage cell membranes structure for rapid and highly effective killing of bacterial (Figure 6B).
-Han et. al. constructed an intelligent NO nanogenerator triggered by NIR light via encapsulated the photothermal sensitive sodium nitroprusside (SNP) inside the MOF that can specifically recognize and adhere to Gram-negative bacteria and depolarize the bacterial membrane to increase permeability (Figure 6C).154 The synergistic antibacterial effects can achieve precise treatment of bacterial infections and promote wound healing without damaging normal tissues, thus has great clinical application potential (Figure 6D).
+strategy with good therapeutic effects.
+Gao and his team report a new near-infrared 808 nm laser-mediated NO-releasing nanovehicle (MoS2-BNN6) through simple assembly of α-cyclodextrin ( $\alpha$ -CD) modified MoS2 nanosheets (MoS2- $\alpha$ -CD) with a heat-sensitive NO donor N,N'-di-sec-butyl-N,N'-dinitroso-1,4phenylenediamine (BNN6) for safe, rapid, and effective disinfection of inflammatory wounds (Fig. 6A).
+When exposed to 808 nm laser irradiation, hyperthermia from MoS2-BNN6 can precisely control NO delivery and release, exhibited high antibacterial activity against Ampr E. coli and E. faecalis.
+The synergetic antibacterial strategy based on NIR photothermally responsive MoS2-BNN6 can perturb and damage cell membranes structure for rapid and highly effective killing of bacterial (Fig. 6B).
+Han et al. constructed an intelligent NO nanogenerator triggered by NIR light via encapsulated the photothermal sensitive sodium nitroprusside (SNP) inside the MOF that can specifically recognize and adhere to Gram-negative bacteria and depolarize the bacterial membrane to increase permeability (Fig. 6C).
+The synergistic antibacterial effects can achieve precise treatment of bacterial infections and promote wound healing without damaging normal tissues, and thus has great clinical application potential (Fig. 6D).

-4. Conclusion and Outlook
+4. Conclusion and outlook

 Due to the critical role of nitric oxide (NO) in the regulation of wound healing processes including inflammatory response, antimicrobial action, cell proliferation, collagen formation and angiogenesis, NO therapy has great application potential in wound healing, especially in chronic wound healing.
-To prolong NO releasing time and improve NO release controllability, NO gas was solidified to give various NO donors/NO prodrugs, including organic nitrates (RONO2), nitrites (RONO), Snitrosothiols (RSNOs), nitrosamines, N-diazeniumdiolates (NONOates), and metal-NO complexes, and NO donors were further loaded in various organic and inorganic biomaterial vectors to develop NO delivery systems.
-The developed NOreleasing biomaterials could release NO when explored to different stimuli, such as protons, metal ions, enzymes, heat and light irradiations, and light/thermal induced NO release could be conveniently combined with light/thermal therapies in biomedical applications.
+To prolong NO release time and improve NO release controllability, NO gas was solidified to give various NO donors/NO prodrugs, including organic nitrates (RONO2), nitrites (RONO), S-nitrosothiols (RSNOs), nitrosamines, N-diazeniumdiolates (NONOates), and metal-NO complexes, and NO donors were further loaded into various organic and inorganic biomaterial vectors to develop NO delivery systems.
+The developed NO-releasing biomaterials could release NO when exposed to different stimuli, such as protons, metal ions, enzymes, heat and light irradiations, and light/thermal induced NO release could be conveniently combined with light/thermal therapies in biomedical applications.
 To realize more convenient NO delivery, NO synthetic enzyme mimics based on polymers, MOFs, metal or metal oxides, catalysing the in situ production of NO from L-arginine were also developed.
 NO releasing biomaterials are beneficial in killing microbes and promoting angiogenesis, to accelerate tissue regeneration and wound healing, thus have great application potentials in chronic wound healing.